Josko/aura-bot/README.md

 ### Windows

 Windows users must use VS2013 or later.
 Visual Studio 2013 Express for Windows Desktop works.
 Neccessary .sln and .vcxproj files are provided.
-Before building, choose either the Release or Debug configurations and Win32 or x64 as the platform.
+Before building, choose the Release configuration and Win32 or x64 as the platform.
 The binary shall be generated in the `..\aura-bot\aura\Release` folder.

 ### Linux